confluence/python-textbok/python_notes/Sorting_and_Searching_Algorithms.rst

 of passes -- i.e. 2N\ log\ :sub:`2`\ N copies and roughly N\ log\
 :sub:`2`\ N comparisons.

-The algorithm for merge sort may be written as:
+The algorithm for merge sort may be written as this list of steps:

 #.
-Create a temporary storate list the same size as the list to be
+Create a temporary storage list which is the same size as the list to
-   sorted.
+   be sorted.

 #.
-Start by treating each element of the list as a sorted one element
+Start by treating each element of the list as a sorted one-element
    sub-section of the original list.

 #.
 Move through all the sorted sub-sections, merging adjacent pairs as
    follows:

    i.
-Keep two indexes pointing to the smallest uncopied items in each
+Use two variables to point to the indices of the smallest uncopied
-      sorted sub-section and a third index pointing initially to the start of the temporary storage.
+      items in the two sorted sub-sections, and a third variable to point to the index of the start of the temporary storage.

    #.
-Copy the smaller of the two items indexed into the indicated
+Copy the smaller of the two indexed items into the indicated
       position in the temporary storage.
-Increment the index of the sub-section the item was copied from and the index into temporary storage.
+Increment the index of the sub-section from which the item was copied, and the index into temporary storage.

    #.
 If all the items in one sub-section have been copied, copy the
-      remaining items from to the back of the list in temporary storage.
-Otherwise return to step 2i).
+      items remaining in the other sub-section to the back of the list in temporary storage.
+Otherwise return to step 3 ii.

    #.
 Copy the sorted list in temporary storage back over the section
-      of the original list used by the two sub-sections that were merged.
+      of the original list which was occupied by the two sub-sections that have just been merged.

 #.
 If only a single sorted sub-section remains, the entire list is
    sorted and we are done.
-Otherwise return to the start of step 2.
+Otherwise return to the start of step 3.

 Exercise 3